platformland/electric-book/book/text/identify.md

 Within Google, setting up a new team is often off the back of what is already happening organically.
 Google tends to create a set of core, high-level values while allowing space to innovate.
 Things that are mandated are really high-level, rather than day-to-day - everything rolls-up to a higher objective.[^8]

 For commercial services, the 'route to market' is potentially clearer - for example, an Amazon platform can ultimately appear in the AWS dashboard alongside the company's other offerings where developers can use (and pay) for it.
 For the approach to be a success, teams working in government will need to be supported to generalize their point-solutions into platforms.

 ## 3. Identify real-world platforms

 Platforms normally get talked about in terms of shared digital capabilities – things like hosting, identity or payments.
-As the GOV.UK Notify printing example and commercial platforms like Grab (a broker for motorbike taxis in South East Asia) show, it is possible to put platform-like capabilities around physical goods and services.
+As the GOV.UK Notify printing example above and commercial platforms like Grab (a broker for motorbike taxis in South East Asia) and JustPark (a broker for car parking spaces in the UK) show, it is possible to put platform-like capabilities around physical goods and services.

 Most governments operate some public-facing offices – places like tax offices or labour exchanges.
 As with many digital services, these only tend to offer the services related to the part of government that owns them: you can’t get help filling out a passport application at a tax office.
 What if local offices were seen as a shared capability for any government service that needs to talk to people face-to-face?
 Or a place to take cash payments for people without bank accounts?